6.8 Media literacy and safe use of new media

 - The establishment of the CYberSafety Youth Panel (Ομάδα Νέων) that expresses views and exchanges knowledge and experiences on the creative and safe use of the Internet and digital technologies.

-For the last three points, please read more information at the section 7.7.
+For the last three bullet points, please read more information at the section 7.7.

 Under the CYberSafety project, two main actions/programmes are running in schools of all educational levels.
 These are: